christytan/OCI-GoldenGate/workshops/atp-d/LabGuide700BuildinganddeployingPythonapplicationstacksondedicatedautonomousinfrastructure.md

 ## Required Artifacts

--  The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+-  Access to an Oracle Cloud Infrastructure account

-- This lab requires Oracle Cloud Developer Image launched in Compute instances.
+- A pre-provisioned instance of Oracle Cloud Developer Image from the OCI marketplace

+- A pre-provisioned instance of dedicated autonomous database

 ## Steps

-### **STEP 1: SSH into Oracle Cloud Developer image and clone Java application**
+### **STEP 1: SSH into Oracle Cloud Developer image and clone Python application**

 - Login to your Oracle Cloud Infrastructure account and click on **Menu** and select **Compute** and **Instances**